For The History Buff

 The Armoury served as a drill hall from the 1860s until 1997 when the Lorne Scots, ‘C’ Company moved to their newly constructed Armoury on Todd Road.

-The Georgetown Globe Productions theatre company now occupies the building and has committed to preserve and renovate “The Old Armoury”.
+The Georgetown Globe Productions theatre company now occupies the building and has committed to preserve and renovate “The Old Armoury” to maintain the original look and feel of its history.

 Just off Main Street at 70 Mill Street is a two storey lime stone building constructed in 1935 to be the Georgetown Post Office.
 The building was built by the local firm, Mackenzie & Son.
 The post office, estimated to have cost $50,000 at the time was officially opened January 30, 1936.
 The clock tower makes the building arguably one of the most unique buildings in town.
 The building is now an apartment building.